bigchaindb/bigchaindb-driver/docs/advanced-installation.rst

 (You might also try the same command with ``pip3`` in place of ``pip``.)

 ``pip`` was at version 9.0.0 as of November 2016.
-If you need to upgrade your version of pip, see the page about that in the `BigchainDB Server docs <https://docs.bigchaindb.com/projects/server/en/latest/appendices/install-latest-pip.html>`_.
+If you need to upgrade your version of ``pip``, see the page about that in the `BigchainDB Server docs <https://docs.bigchaindb.com/projects/server/en/latest/appendices/install-latest-pip.html>`_.

 Installing the BigchainDB Python Driver